chatatechnologies/android-autoql/readme.md

 //quantityDecimals is a Int
 bubbleHandle.dataFormatting.quantityDecimals = quantityDecimals
 ```
->`monthYearFormat`: The format to display the representation of a whole month. (ex.
-March 2020).
-AutoQL uses dayjs for date formatting, however most Moment.js formatting will work here as well.
-Please see the dayjs docs for formatting options.
+>`monthYearFormat`: The format to display the representation of a whole month.
+AutoQL uses SimpleDateFormat("format", Locale.US).
+You can see https://developer.android.com/reference/java/text/SimpleDateFormat
 ```kotlin
 //monthYearFormat is a String
 bubbleHandle.dataFormatting.monthYearFormat = monthYearFormat
 ```
 >`dayMonthYearFormat`: The format to display the representation of a single day. (ie. March 18, 2020).
-AutoQL uses dayjs for date formatting, however most Moment.js formatting will work here as well.
-Please see the dayjs docs for formatting options.
+AutoQL uses SimpleDateFormat("format", Locale.US).
+You can see https://developer.android.com/reference/java/text/SimpleDateFormat
 ```kotlin
 //dayMonthYearFormat is a String bubbleHandle.dataFormatting.dayMonthYearFormat = dayMonthYearFormat